bigrain1993/m4800-hackintosh/README.md

 Some USB Ports also don't work for some reason so if someone could get a fix on that, report it as an issue and I'll update the repo.

+#Final Note
-Final Note: The modified Dashimaki Framebuffer I made doesn't really work that well and only lets you connect HDMI as far as I know from my experiences.
+The modified Dashimaki Framebuffer I made doesn't really work that well and only lets you connect HDMI as far as I know from my experiences.

 **Enjoy your M4800/M6800 hackintosh!**